 Resources for School Nurses

-The Vaccine Preventable Disease Program works to reduce and eliminate the incidence of vaccine-preventable diseases affecting children, adolescents, and older adults by raising the immunization coverage rates of New Jersey citizens.
+The Vaccine-Preventable Disease Program works to reduce and eliminate the incidence of vaccine-preventable diseases affecting children, adolescents, and older adults by raising the immunization coverage rates of New Jersey citizens.
 The Princeton Health Department monitors school vaccination rates through these audits.
 The audits are performed by the Princeton Public Health Nurse, Kathy Korwin.
-To contact Ms. Korwin with specific immunization questions, she can be contacted via e-mail: email@example.com
+Email Kathy Korwin with specific immunization questions.

-**If you have not already mailed us your Annual Immunization Status Report, please print a copy and mail to: Princeton Health Department, One Monument Drive, Princeton, NJ 08540.
-These forms are due by the end of February 2018.**
+If you have not already mailed us your Annual Immunization Status Report, please print a copy and mail to the following address by the end of February 2018.

 Princeton, NJ 08540

 The current seasonal influenza vaccine is required every year for those children 6 months through 59 months of age.
 Students who have not received the flu vaccine by December 31 must be excluded (not allowed to attend child care/preschool) for the duration of influenza season (through March 31), until they receive at least one dose of the influenza vaccine or until they turn 60 months of age.
 Children enrolling in child care/preschool after December 31, must provide documentation of receiving the current seasonal flu vaccine before being allowed to enter school.
 Students enrolling in school after March 31 are not required to receive the flu vaccine; however, flu season may extend until May, and therefore getting a flu vaccine even late in the season is still protective.